 Our goal is to get you to enjoy swimming!

 Well, it doesn't have to be this way!
-Learning how to swim or improving your swimming technique can in fact be an enjoyable experience.
-On this web site you will learn that by practicing progressive swimming exercises with the proper mindset you can learn each swimming stroke step by step, quickly and while having fun!
+Learning how to swim or improving your swimming technique can be an enjoyable experience.
+On this web site you will learn that by practicing progressive swimming exercises with the proper mindset, you can quickly learn each swimming stroke, step by step and while having fun!

 This section of the web site features swimming exercises to either learn how to swim if you are a true beginner, or to improve your swimming technique if you already have a certain level of proficency in one or several swim strokes.

-First of all, if you are a true beginner, you can start with our basic swimming techniques are covered so that you can get familiar being in the water and learn how to stay afloat.
+First of all, if you are a true beginner, you can start with our basic swimming techniques to get accustomed being in the water and learn how to stay afloat.
 After this, you can learn each popular stroke one step at a time using progressive swimming drills.
 Using this approach, struggle is avoided and you can have fun while learning the following swimming strokes:

 The Freestyle Stroke: This sequence of swimmings drills lets you first practice the flutter kick, then floating on your chest, on your back and on your sides.
-Afterwards dynamic balance is praticed, letting you roll among different positions.
+Afterwards dynamic balance is praticed, which lets you float while rolling through different positions.
 Finally the arm movements are added.

 The Breaststroke: This sequence of swimming drills lets you practice the arm stroke and leg kick invidually, first on dry land and then in the water using floatation devices.
-Then both techniques are progressively integrated until you can swim the full breaststroke.
+Then both techniques are progressively integrated until you can swim breaststroke.

 The Backstroke: This sequence of swimming drill lets you practice the flutter kick, static balance and dynamic balance.
 The focus however is to practice those techniques while floating on your back and on your sides.
 Afterwards arm movements are added up to the point where you can swim backstroke.